TebogoNakampe/XRDriveSim/README.md

 * [RealSense_resnet_ssd_face_python](resnet_ssd_face_python.py) - This application demonstrates resnet_ssd_face_python.py using OpenVINO Toolkit and RealSense-based implementation of [opencv-dnn](https://github.com/opencv/opencv/tree/master/samples/dnn)

-# Experimental Setup

-1. Research previous and current work on Hand Gestures

-2. Defining hand gestures to control keys on a keyboard and mouse.

-3. Data Collection

-4. Training deep learning model which can recognize hand gestures at real time.

-5. Develop the XRDrive Game Scene

 # XRDrive Sim Hardware and Software

 XRDrive is an inference-based application supercharged with power-efficient Intel® processors and Intel® Processor Graphics on a laptop.